jvang0620/CVCC-Writings/MUS-110_Music-Appreciation/readme.md

-# ReadMe for Music Appreciation Papers, Projects, and Presentations
+# Music Appreciation Collection: In-Depth Papers and Projects

 This repository contains a collection of academic papers, projects, and presentations for the Music Appreciation course (MUS 110-801) at Catawba Valley Community College, under the guidance of Professor Pauley.
 Each work explores various aspects of classical music, providing in-depth analyses, historical contexts, and personal reflections.
 Below is a summary of each item included in this repository.